stanislavb/en.coven.nu/fictional/index.md

 There are of course limits, should a Supreme go mad and begin murdering their members the Council can be called on to help put the Supreme down.
 The Supreme Witch is only answerable to the Witches’ Council (if they have sworn to it).
 It is also generally seen as bad taste to mistreat your Coven and since its survival relies on new witches joining it, not the smartest move.

+**The Seven Trials**

+Every Supreme of every coven has gone through the The Seven Trials and proven themselves to be the most powerful witch in their coven: able to command all seven powers of the original powers.
+Only one is chosen per trial and the other candidates are eliminated round by round.
+It is possible to die during the trials.

+You only enter the trial once in your life, if at all.
+Entering the trials can be a way to speed up the reveal of your powers but it can be a high price to pay; even if you survive the trials you cease to develop anymore powers afterwards.
+There is no available research to explain why this happens.
+Nor to explain why every recorded attempt of a witch to retake the trials has ended in their death.

+It has previously been the tradition that the Supreme should personally select the witches that will partake in the Seven Trials.
+These days it is not unusual for witches to volunteer themselves or even to be forced by the other coven members to partake.

 **The Witches’ Council**

 The largest and oldest recorded Coven in the world.
 For hundreds of years it has been the highest authority amongst the Covens.
 It functions as the magical communities police, legal system and army.
 This Coven and its Supreme are heavily guarded and its exact location in the world is kept secret.